I love how they mix well with my other plants

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

 |Ships Year Round|

 They grow in clusters of tubular clear-blue flowers that flare out at the mouth from pink buds.
-To complete their beauty, lance-shape foliage appears purplish-brown in color and will turn a medium green before becoming dormant after blooming.
-It branches occasionally and the central stem is hairless and normally light green in color.
-The leaves can get to be up to 7 inches long and 3 1/2 inches wide and are light green or greyish green.
-These do very well with spring bulbs and are a very good choice for borders.
-Virginia Bluebells typically bloom in early spring to mid spring and will continue to bloom through early to mid summer, depending on the weather conditions.
+To complete their beauty, lance-shaped foliage appears purplish-brown and will turn a medium green before becoming dormant after blooming.
+It branches occasionally, and the central stem is hairless and ordinarily light green.
+The leaves can get to be up to 7 inches long and 3 1/2 inches wide and are bright green or greyish green.
+These do very well with spring bulbs and are a perfect choice for borders.
+Virginia Bluebells typically bloom in early spring to mid-spring and will continue to bloom through early to mid-summer, depending on the weather conditions.
 They do best in well-drained soil.

 Buy Virginia Bluebells Thrive in Fertile Soil and are Very Stunning Additions to Natural Areas and Gardens